Internship Program

 This internship is for students interested in social justice, making campus-wide impact, contributing to Women's Center growth, making new friends, and personal/professional development.

-We are hiring eight undergraduate students for the following positions:
+We are hiring undergraduate students for the following positions:

 Online Application

-Please use your ucsd.edu email address to access the Application for 2025-2026 Internship.
+On or after November 24th, 2025-Click the link to submit the Application for 2026-2027 Internship.
 A resume, cover letter, personal statement responses, and three references are required.

 About the Intern Program